Daniel Cameron (American politician): Breonna Taylor killing

 In January 2021, three grand jurors filed a petition with the Kentucky House of Representatives asking that Cameron be impeached, saying he mishandled the case.
 They also said that Cameron lied and fed misinformation to the media in an effort to make himself look desirable, and to avoid accountability.
 They said that while Cameron stated to the public that homicide charges against the officers were a possibility, that was not at all true, as the only charge that was presented to the grand jury was a wanton endangerment charge against an officer for firing his weapon into a nearby apartment.
 They also demanded that Cameron be disqualified from holding office in Kentucky in the future.

 In August 2022, after two years of unresolved questions that focused national attention on the case, the United States Department of Justice intervened and filed charges against four of the officers involved in the killing of Taylor.
 They were ex-Detectives Hankison and Joshua Jaynes, plus Detective Kelly Goodlett and Sergeant Kyle Meany.
 The US Department of Justice contended that officers conspired to file untrue statements, had made false statements to obtain a search warrant to search the victim's home, and engaged in a cover-up after her death.

-The president and CEO of the Louisville Urban League said: "How can it be that the federal government and state government are so far apart on this case?"
-She demanded an investigation into Cameron's prosecution of the case — which she said was either "incompetent" or "in collusion" with the police.
+The case against Officer Jaynes and Officer Meany were dismissed by Judge Charles Simpson III.

 In September 2022, the Louisville branch of the NAACP asked Cameron to resign, saying he failed to conduct a fair investigation into Breonna Taylor's shooting death, and was unfit to remain in office.
 The NAACP also asked the Kentucky General Assembly to remove him if he did not agree to step down on his own.
 The NAACP added: "The recent federal indictments of four Louisville Metro Police officers involved in the Breonna Taylor killing has highlighted, demonstrated, and proven the insufficiency of the state investigation led by the Attorney General of the Commonwealth and an absence of an understanding of the Commonwealth's criminal laws."